Independent Living vs. Assisted Living vs. Memory Care

 After reading about the three main types of senior living lifestyles you can expect in a senior living community, hopefully you’re a little clearer on what your parent or loved one needs.
 Once you determine the type of care you’re looking for, your next move is identifying communities to tour.

 However, identifying communities to tour, and then choosing one, can seem complicated because there are so many available.
 We have help for that too!
-Start by taking a look at our guide, 5 Steps for Evaluating and Choosing the Right Senior Living Community.
+Start by taking a look at our guide, WHAT MAKES CEDARHURST DIFFERENT FROM OTHER SENIOR LIVING COMMUNITIES.

 This post was originally published in March 2021 and updated in November 2022.